denimandsteel/vdw/events/_posts/2014-09-20-openroad_communications.md

 dayOfWeek: Sat
 dayOfMonth: Sept 20
 title: "OpenRoad Communications"
-description: "We'll provide a tour of service design work across physical and digital spaces to create a connected, delightful experience.
-Students can connect with our Creative team for portfolio reviews.
-Local food and beverages will be provided.
-Enter from courtyard; buzz 210 for entry."
+description: "OpenRoad is a web design and development consultancy working across physical and digital spaces to create connected, user-centred experiences for global brands and organizations.
+Meet members of our strategy, UX, creative, and development teams, and enjoy catering from the amazing Winner Winner (yes, it's chicken dinner) as well as a selection of local beers and wines.Enter from courtyard; buzz 210 for entry."
 startTime: 1:00 PM
 endTime: 4:00 PM
 type: Open Studio